James Baldwin: Legacy and critical response

-In June 2019, Baldwin was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
-The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.
+In June 2019, Baldwin was one of the inaugural 50 American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument in New York City's Stonewall Inn.
+Stonewall is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.
 At the Paris Council of June 2019, the city of Paris voted unanimously by all political groups to name a place in the capital in honor of James Baldwin.
 The project was confirmed on June 19, 2019, and announced for the year 2020.
 In 2021, Paris City Hall announced that the writer's name would be given to the first media library in the 19th arrondissement, which is scheduled to open in 2024.

 On February 1, 2024, Google celebrated James Baldwin with a Google Doodle.
 In 2024, he appeared as a character in the television series Feud: Capote vs. The Swans, played by Chris Chalk.

 On May 17, 2024, a blue plaque was unveiled by Nubian Jak Community Trust/Black History Walks to honour Baldwin at the site where in 1985 he visited the C. L. R. James Library in the London Borough of Hackney.
-On August 2, 2024, The New York Public Library's Schomburg Center for Research in Black Culture opened an exhibition, "JIMMY!
-God's Black Revolutionary Mouth" in honor of the centennial of Baldwin's birth.
-Scheduled to run until February 28, 2025, it is accompanied by a series of public events and an exhibition of some of his manuscripts in a related exhibition "James Baldwin: Mountain to Fire" as part of the Polonsky Exhibition of The New York Public Library's Treasures.
+On August 2, 2024, The New York Public Library's Schomburg Center for Research in Black Culture opened an exhibition, JIMMY!
+God's Black Revolutionary Mouth, in honor of the centennial of Baldwin's birth.
+Scheduled to run until February 28, 2025, it is accompanied by a series of public events and an exhibition of some of his manuscripts in a related exhibition James Baldwin: Mountain to Fire as part of the Polonsky Exhibition of The New York Public Library's Treasures.